-We intend to enter into employment agreements with our management as of the closing of this offering.
+We intend to enter into employment agreements or consulting agreements with our members of our management upon the consummation of this offering or as soon thereafter as is practicable.

 2019 Equity Incentive Plan

 Summary

 Our 2019 Equity Incentive Plan (the "2019 Plan") was adopted by our board of directors on September 30, 2019 and by our stockholders on September 30, 2019.
 Having an adequate number of shares available for future equity compensation grants is necessary to promote our long-term success and the creation of stockholders value by: